JetBrains/guide/site/webstorm/tips/language-injection/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Want to inject a code fragment in a language different from the main language of the file, like an HTML string in a JavaScript file?
 Press *Alt+Enter*, select *Inject Language or Reference*, and then pick a language from the list.
----